 We’re here to bring you together at the great game and long after play, whether you experience one Test or two.
 Our beautiful hotels have bars, pools, spas, gyms, and great restaurants, we know hidden bars in Dhaka and Chattogram, we can get you on the golf course, hopefully into the embassy clubs of Dhaka, and importantly know how to dive safely into the maelstrom of 'Bewdiful Bangers'.

 PHOTOS: Bangladesh is colourful and plentiful

-We want to have a wonderful and comfortable time in a very different country, watching cricket with you so please consider our Australia in Bangladesh Cricket Experience.
+We want to have a wonderful and comfortable time in a very different country, watching cricket with you so please consider our Australia in Bangladesh Cricket Tour.
 If you have any questions or need clarity before booking, please ask, we'd love to hear from you.